Executive Chef Alex Eaton

 Meanwhile, Eaton had been building a concept for his own restaurant.
 His cross-country travels were training for what would become The Manship Wood Fired Kitchen, his Jackson-based restaurant with partner Steven O’Neill.

-Voted 2015 Best New Chef by Jackson Free Press and the current titleholder of King of American Seafood, Eaton brings with him a love for artisan foods, passion for locally-sourced products, and a burning desire to make his friends and family proud.
-He resides in Jackson with his wife Jamie, two children, and dog Snoop.
+Voted 2015 Best New Chef by Jackson Free Press, the 2016 titleholder of King of American Seafood, and James Beard nominated in 2019 Eaton brings with him a love for artisan foods, passion for locally-sourced products, and a burning desire to make his friends and family proud.
+He resides in Jackson with his wife Jamie, three children, and dog Snoop.

 General Manager Steven O’Neill